mdxp/knife-backup/README.md

 Users are a bit tricky, knife-backup can't gather the crypted passwords via the chef server so it's forced to reset them to a random string on restore.
 Be sure to copy them from the restore output or reset them.

-*Known limitation*: currently it is not possible to overwritte a client object already available on the target server and these will be skipped.
+*Known limitation*: currently it is not possible to overwrite a client object already available on the target server and these will be skipped.

 ## Installation